Syed Waliullah was born August 15th, 1922 in Chittagong in a respected Muslim family.

 He went back to Karachi where he married her and became Information Officer for two years in Dhaka before returning abroad in Djakarta, Indonesia, where he worked in the Embassy of Pakistan.

 He returned once again to Karachi in 1958 where he worked as an officer on special duty at the Ministry of Information & Broadcasting before he left for London in 1959.
-Then, he was transfered to Bonn, Germany till 1961 and finally moved to Paris, France as First Secretary of Embassy of Pakistan.
+Then, he was transferred to Bonn, Germany till 1961 and finally moved to Paris, France as First Secretary of Embassy of Pakistan.

 In 1967, he was appointed at the United Nations Educational, Scientific and Cultural Organization (UNESCO, Headquarters in Paris, France) as a program specialist